-Required: false Default: true
+Required: false Default: true Valid Values: true or false

 If a managed process terminates unexpectedly, that is, not stopped by a request, then OPMN will not automatically restart it.
 To disable automatic restarting of terminated managed processes set the attribute to false.